bcbrian/code-quests-100/content/posts/2018-10-16/index.md

 Here is some HTML.

 > We write HTML the way you see it for readability.
-The new lines tabs do not matter.
+The new lines and tabs do not matter.
 We could have written it like this `<div>hello world</div>`

 ```html
 <div>